 - Have a designated sober driver

-- Use a taxi or public transport if it is available
+- Use a taxi or Uber if available

 - Ask someone to pick you up (who hasn’t been drinking)

 - Only accept a lift if you are certain that the driver has not been drinking or using drugs

 However, the same message also rings true if you are having a few people around for drinks at your home.
 If you are planning a BBQ or party at home, being a responsible host is vital.

 So plan your party well, the morning after will be even worse if you find out one of your family or friends didn’t get home, or caused someone else not to.